romytz/TCP-Server/README.md

 - Graceful shutdown with sync.WaitGroup (no panics)
 - Uses channels to safely communicate between Goroutines
 - Clean modular structure with Go best practices
+- Can be run inside a Docker container

 ## 💬 Example Interaction
 ```ruby